-The reason I have chosen to write further on fee calculation is because previous articles on fee calculation published on this blog have one of the highest page views till date.
-Which tells me that architects are very interested in fee calculations and want to get it right.
+The reason I have chosen to write further on fee calculation is that previous articles on fee calculation published on this blog have one of the highest page views to date.
+This tells me that architects are very interested in fee calculations and want to get it right.

 To effectively calculate architectural fees you have to first know your services.
 Without this initial knowledge, you won’t know what to charge for and how to charge.

 Architect’s services are generally of 3 broad categories.
 The nomenclature may vary based on your location but the concept is the same.
 Underneath are the 3 major types of services the architect renders and their corresponding names in both Nigeria and Canada;